This article has been updated to reflect the current state of the COVID-19 vaccine, with numbers and approvals accurate as of Dec. 16, 2020.

 Don’t Promise What You Can’t Deliver

-Some HVAC contractors might view a vaccinated workforce as a completive advantage and use it in marketing materials.
+Some HVAC contractors might view a vaccinated workforce as a competitive advantage and use it in marketing materials.
 This already happens with claims of a drug-free workplace.
-Troutman warns against making promises that can’t be kept.
+Troutman warns against making promises that can’t be kept, because whether HVAC techs can get access to a vaccine right away is out of a contractor’s hands.

-All this assumes access to a vaccine, if a viable candidate emerges.
 Developing a vaccine and creating enough doses for the general public are two different matters.
-In 2004, the U.S. faced a shortage of flu vaccines so severe that it became an issue in the presidential election, and President Bush advised those not in immediate need to wait on getting a shot.
-The government might ration the vaccine early on and HVAC technicians might prove less essential than others.
+In 2004, the U.S. faced a shortage of flu vaccines so severe that it became an issue in the presidential election, and President Bush advised those not in immediate danger to wait on getting a shot.
+Similarly, the CDC is prioritizing who gets the COVID-19 vaccine first.
+Per CDC guidelines, the first doses are being given to frontline medical workers, followed by people in nursing homes, and then essential workers, first responders, adults with COVID- 19 health risks, and the elderly.

 “It’s better to have your plan and policy in place rather than do it on the fly,” Troutman said, “because when you do it on the fly, you’re more likely to overlook something or make a mistake.”